Kosovo Myth: World War I and Yugoslavia

 On Vidovdan in 1914, Gavrilo Princip, the Bosnian Serb member of Young Bosnia, assassinated Archduke Franz Ferdinand of Austria which initiated the July Crisis and led to the outbreak of World War I. Princip, Nedeljko Čabrinović and other members of the Young Bosnia were inspired by the heroism of Miloš Obilić, reenacting the Kosovo Myth.
-Princip knew the entire Njegoš's The Mountain Wreath.
+Princip knew the entire The Mountain Wreath of Njegoš.

 In 1916, the Yugoslav Committee declared Vidovdan as a national holiday of Serbs, Croats and Slovenes.
 The Myth was used by main advocates of the Yugoslav ideology as a pan-Yugoslav myth in the Kingdom of Yugoslavia.
 In 1920, Vidovdan became one of the three public holidays called "St. Vitus' Day Heroes", aimg to the symbolic integration of the member of the 'nation with three names', while on 28 June 1921, the Vidovdan Constitution was adopted.

 The Kosovo Myth was used by Serbian nationalists before WWI as an ideological tool in order to argue for a Serbian-led Yugoslavia instead of Yugoslavia as state of all South Slavs equally.
-After the great losses during World War I which the Serbian army suffered, these ideas further led to confusion among Serbian nationalists between support for a Serbian-led Yugoslavia and Yugoslavia as a state of all South Slavs.
-In this context, this was the period in which Serbian nationalists began to advance ideas about Serbian ethnic superiority over other South Slavs."
+The government moved graves of the Balkan war dead to graveyards and monuments of national creation.
+This was to further establish the leaders' narrative of glory, sacrifice, and the hopeful unification of Southern Slavs (Kosovo).
+The graves were used to uphold the narrative that many Serbians believed to be true: that the land was destined to be theirs.

 The Kosovo Myth also played a role and ideologically shaped the coup d'état (27 March 1941) provoked by the Yugoslav accession to the Tripartite Pact.
-Gavrilo V, the Patriarch of the Serbian Orthodox Church, who strongly opposed the signing, used the motives of the Kosovo Myth in his radio speech.
-Milan Nedić and his puppet government of the German-occupied territory of Serbia also evoked the Myth, insisting that what the Yugoslav resistance movements are direct opponents of the values and legacy of Kosovo heroes.
-The Ustaše used Vidovdan as an excuse for the massacre during the Genocide of Serbs in the Independent State of Croatia, stating that the Serbs would start a rebellion on that holiday.
+Serbian Patriarch Gavrilo V who strongly opposed the signing, used the motives of the Kosovo Myth in his radio speech.
+Milan Nedić and his puppet government of the German-occupied territory of Serbia also evoked the Myth, insisting that the Yugoslav resistance movements were direct opponents of the values and legacy of Kosovo heroes.
+The Ustaše used Vidovdan as an excuse for massacres during the Genocide of Serbs in the Independent State of Croatia, stating that the Serbs would start a rebellion on that holiday.

 Following the SFR Yugoslavia's expulsion from the Cominform on Vidovdan in 1948, a government minister Milovan Đilas commented that the expelling resolution "cut into the minds and hearts of all us Serbs" and noted "the coincidence in dates between ancient calamities and living threats and onslaughts".
 Josip Broz Tito made little use of the Kosovo Cult, focusing more on self-serving heroic narrative.